thomatou/radio_downloader/README.md

 ## Note: Need to specify playlist name in the credentials file

-Now, in the command-line of your local machine, run `python3.x generate_refresh_token`.
+Now, in the command-line of your local machine, run `python3.x generate_refresh_token.py`.
 This will open up a browser page, so make sure you're on a machine that has a browser with GUI (i.e. not an Always Free Oracle server).
 Follow the instructions in the command line and a refresh token will be given to you, which you will need to put into `credentials.py`.
 This will prevent you from having to re-identify with the Spotify API every hour or so, thus enabling the script to run indefinitely.

 Finally, create a playlist called "Djam Radio" in Spotify (case-sensitive), which is where the songs will be dumped.